yoctoalex/f5-isc-lab/README.rst

 Imagine, if we know we have customers in Europe and Asia, but only one app instance in North America.... that would mean all of the **dynamic** interactions with the database, for eample, is still hapenning on that one app instance far... far.. away, and your customers' experience would be subpar!

-No worries, F5 Essential App Protect makes it super easy to add a second endpoint, and to have EAP automatiically apply all of the config such as protection policy and AWS CloudFront configuration.
+No worries, F5 Essential App Protect makes it super easy to add a second endpoint, and to have EAP automatically apply all of the config such as protection policy and AWS CloudFront configuration.
 You will now go ahead and add another app endpoint, which should be much closer geographically to where you are located (it's a neat thing we built into this lab).
 So let's do this!

 `a)` Go to the F5 Cloud Services Portal, the **PROTECT APPLICATION** card.
-There, under the **General** tab and in the **Description** field you will can find information for the second app instance IP address and the **required AWS region** of where you should deploy your second Essential App Protect region.
+There, under the **General** tab and in the **Description** field you will can find information for the second app instance IP address and the **required AWS region** of where you should deploy your second Essential App Protect region. *Please take note of this IP address and the Region, as you will need this information next.*

 *NOTE: In our example below the required second endpoint needs to be located in Europe in **eu-west-3**.
 We ask that you please select the region you were assigned indicated in his description, because selecting a different AWS deployment region **can impact capacity and therefore customer experience**.
 So let's do the right thing and select the right region, right?
 Of course, your second app IP and Region are likely to be different, as what you see below is just an example.*